Timeline of the Fukushima nuclear accident: Saturday, 9 April

-Japan still struggles to keep water on the reactors to cool them and prevent further meltdown.
+Japan struggles to keep water on the reactors to cool them and prevent further meltdown.
 Russian Antonov An-124 cargo planes fly out of Atlanta and Los Angeles, each carrying a huge concrete boom pump.
-The two 95-ton boom pumps, which TEPCO purchased for $2million each, can be operated from two miles away by remote control.
+The two 95-ton boom pumps, which TEPCO purchased for $2 million each, can be operated from two miles away by remote control.
 Each boom pump can direct focused streams of water into the damaged reactors.

 TEPCO does not plan to take a Chernobyl approach to resolving the nuclear power plant crisis by entombing the radioactive material in concrete.
 If this decision were to change, the boom pumps could be retrofitted to deliver concrete for that purpose.

 Prior to the elevation to level 7 by the Japanese authorities James Acton, Associate of the Nuclear Policy Program at the Carnegie Endowment for International Peace, was of the opinion that "Fukushima is not the worst nuclear accident ever but it is the most complicated and the most dramatic, This [sic] was a crisis that played out in real time on TV.
 Chernobyl did not."

 A survey of radiation in seawater outside unit 2 shows radioactive isotope concentrations (iodine-131, caesium-134 and caesium-137) falling for the third consecutive day since the leak was plugged.
 However, the levels are still high at several thousand times legal levels.
-Other nuclides are being investigated, but Japanese regulator NISA has flagged up problems with TEPCO's sampling methodology.
+Other nuclides are being investigated, but Japanese regulator NISA has flagged problems with TEPCO's sampling methodology.